 I like Bitrix a lot because it offers really flexible price options.
 I like flexibility.
 For a completely free account you get 12 users, five GB of storage and the ability to do anything you want with that storage, which is already a pretty sweet deal.

 This is how it gets better.
 The upgrade fee to get unlimited users and 50 gigs of storage is $99, but if you’re not feeling that cause really all you needed was a few more users, or maybe just more storage… Bitrix totally hears you!
-They offer an additional 12 users to the same program for $25/user/month.
-And/or if you want more storage they offer a tiered pricing plan on that up to one TB.
+They offer an additional 12 users to the same program for $39/user/month.
+And/or if you want even more storage they offer an unlimited plan for $199/month.

 If you’re looking for an installed CRM, Bitrix can do that for you as well (although it’s not free).
-For a one-time fee of $4990, you can get their small-business installed CRM (good for up to 25 users).
+For a one-time fee of $2,990, you can get their small-business installed CRM (good for 50-500 users).